Engin-Boot/pong-stage-shrutibnehe/Stage0/DeclareWinner.md

 ## Feature

-This module will declare winner.After declaring it will prompt user to restart or quit game
+This module will declare winner.
+After declaring it will prompt user to restart or quit game

 ## Acceptance Criteria

-### Scenario: Player1 is winner
+### Scenario: Player 1 is winner

 Given players are playing game
 When declare winner module called
-Then if player1 score is greater than player2,declare player 1 winner
+Then if player 1 score is greater than player 2, declare player 1 winner

-### Scenario: Player2 is winner
+### Scenario: Player 2 is winner

 Given players are playing game
 When declare winner module called
-Then if player2 score is greater than player1,declare player 2 winner
+Then if player 2 score is greater than player 1, declare player 2 winner

 ### Scenario: Scores are equal